lgbarrere/FableModdingTools/FA-SYMLINKER/README.txt

 A number must be typed (among the visible ones to the left), then press enter to validate the choice.
 1) Set directories: Redirect to another menu (using the same logic) to set FTLC and FA folders
 2) Enable mods: Become owner, grant rights and remove "Read-Only" of Fable games to let mods modify files
-3) Backup Fable TLC: Make a "Fable - TLC" backup using the "Fable TLC location" path (erease if existing)
+3) Backup Fable TLC: Make a "Fable - TLC" backup using the "Fable TLC location" path (erased if existing)
 4) Make FTLC-FA symlink: Make a symlink to pretend "FableAlbion" from FTLC exists, but is located in FA

 Some extra options can be used to help the user, to select from "EXTRA OPTIONS".